chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

         where outer.Item2 == inner.Item1
         select (outer.Item1, inner.Item2);
 ```
 the C# compiler will cry out loud.
-The reason is that it tries to translate
+The reason is that it translates the query
-this into something similar to this:
+into something similar to:
 ```csharp
 // WARNING: Won't compile.
 var q = source1.SelectMany(_ => source2, (outer, inner) => new { outer, inner })